Stephen McPhail

-Stephen John Paul McPhail (born 9 December 1979) is an Irish former professional footballer and the sporting director of Shamrock Rovers in the League of Ireland Premier Division.
+Stephen John Paul McPhail (born 9 December 1979) is an Irish former professional footballer.
 A play-making central midfielder, McPhail started his career at Leeds United in the Premier League.
 He subsequently found success at Cardiff City, making over 150 appearances and being part of their promotion-winning 2012–13 Football League Championship side.
 McPhail was capped ten times for the Republic of Ireland national team, scoring one goal.

 Early life

 McPhail was born in Westminster, London, and raised in Rush, County Dublin, Ireland.

 Club career

 Leeds United

 McPhail started his career by coming through the youth ranks at Leeds United.
 His playing style led former Arsenal manager George Graham to christen him "the new Liam Brady".
-He began to make an impact on the first team during the 1997–98 season, making his debut in February 1998 against Leicester City, and went on to make several substitute appearances that campaign.
-The highlight of his debut season was a 50-yard lob pass to Leeds and future Cardiff City teammate Jimmy Floyd Hasselbaink, which some Leeds fans described as "one of the passes of the season".
+McPhail began to make an impact on the first team during the 1997–98 season, making his debut in February 1998 against Leicester City, and went on to make several substitute appearances that campaign.

 He started to become a regular for the side during the 1999–2000 season, after making several sub appearances, when he was given a long run in the first team squad.
 McPhail was rewarded with a new five-year contract at the Yorkshire club soon after.
 McPhail got his first Leeds goals in a league match against Chelsea at Stamford Bridge on 19 December 1999.

 After manager David O'Leary left, Leeds went on to have several different managers over the next few years.
 During this time, McPhail was hampered by injury, making it difficult to break into the team under Terry Venables or his successor Peter Reid.
 He was loaned out to Millwall as a means of maintaining match fitness.
 A second loan, this time at Nottingham Forest, could have been made permanent as both McPhail and Forest manager Paul Hart felt the move would be beneficial to his career, but Leeds rejected Forest's bid.
 During his time at Leeds, McPhail was involved in the club's 2000–01 UEFA Champions League run, appearing in memorable games against the likes of Barcelona and Lazio as Leeds reached the semi-finals.